Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 Chia plots consist of seven tables, the format of which was defined in mid-2020.
 The reference plotter included with version 1.0 was ChiaPoS, which only used one CPU core, and which produced uncompressed plots.
 When Chia's mainnet was launched in March 2021, all Chia plots were created with the ChiaPoS plotter.

-Later in 2021, the madMAx and BladBit plotters were developed independantly.
+Later in 2021, the madMAx and BladeBit plotters were developed independently.
 These plotters fully utilized a plotting machine's resources, so they were significantly faster than the ChiaPoS plotter.
-For the first time, it became possible to create a plot entirely in RAM, eliminiating the need for an enterprise SSD.
+For the first time, it became possible to create a plot entirely in RAM, eliminating the need for an enterprise SSD.
 However, these second-generation plotters still exclusively created uncompressed plots.

 By the end of 2022, it had become apparent that a form of "lossy" plot compression was possible.
 A few different competing techniques were being devised that involved omitting one or two tables, or some data held  within, during the plotting process.
 The result was an incomplete plot, where the missing data could be added during the farming process.
 These techniques allowed plots to be 20-30% smaller than their uncompressed brethren, depending on how much data was omitted at the time of plotting.